microsoft/onnxruntime-genai/examples/python/phi-3-tutorial.md

 Download either or both of the [short](https://aka.ms/phi3-mini-4k-instruct-onnx) and [long](https://aka.ms/phi3-mini-128k-instruct-onnx) context Phi-3 mini models from Hugging Face.

+To download the Phi-3 mini models, you will need to have git-lfs installed.
+* MacOS: `brew install git-lfs`
+* Linux: `apt-get install git-lfs`
+* Windows: `winget install -e --id GitHub.GitLFS` (If you don't have winget, download and run the `exe` from the [official source](https://docs.github.com/en/repositories/working-with-files/managing-large-files/installing-git-large-file-storage?platform=windows))

+Then run `git lfs install`

 For the short context model.